drbhushan/Natural-Language-Processing-NLP/README.md

 # Natural-Language-Processing-NLP
 All the NLP related programs can be found here.\
-This include major NLP applications.
+This include major NLP applications.\
+Basic NLP pipeline creation is from https://spacy.io/usage/linguistic-features.